cartalyst/stripe/usage/billable/events.md

 ### Events

-On this section we have a list of all the events fired by the Stripe package that you can listen for.
+On this section we have a list of all the events fired by the Stripe package that you can listen for on your application.

 Event                                 | Parameters                        | Description
 ------------------------------------- | --------------------------------- | --------------------------------------------